DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - AKA "ethical wall", and "cone of silence"
     - created to permit access controls to change dynamically based on a user's previous activity
     - prevents conflicts of interest. ✏️
+    - implemented in environments where data from different clients exist
 - 🔴**Goguen-Meseguer Model**:
     - An integrity model ✏️
     - it is based on 🔥predetermining the set or domain (i.e., a list) of objects that a subject can access.